Usrg30/blockchain_basic/README.md

 # blockchain_basic
-Basic blockchain with flask
+Basic blockchain with flask run in a docker image

-Build Docker
+# Build Docker

-# name of docker image
+>>name of docker image
 $ docker build -t <name>

-# chose a port of your machine
+>>chose a port of your machine
 $ docker run -it -p <port>:5000 <name>

-#diferents urls
+>>diferents urls
 localhost<port>/